albertonoys/M5PORKCHOP/README.md

         +---------------------------+-------------+----------------+
         * v0.1.6+ recovers XP from SD card backup if available

-    Why the recovery?
-The merged .bin for M5 Burner writes fill bytes from 0x0 to 0x10000, steamrolling NVS at 0x9000.
-But v0.1.6 checks for /xp_backup.bin on SD at boot.
-If NVS is empty but SD backup exists with valid signature = welcome back, warrior.
+    why the recovery? the merged .bin for M5 Burner writes fill bytes from 0x0 to 0x10000, steamrolling NVS at 0x9000. but v0.1.6 checks for /xp_backup.bin on SD at boot. if NVS is empty but SD backup exists with valid signature = welcome back, warrior.

-    Settings survive regardless - they live in SPIFFS at 0x610000.
+    settings survive regardless - they live in SPIFFS at 0x610000.

 ------[ 5.1.1 - The Right Way (M5 Launcher)

-    This is the recommended method for both install and upgrades:
+    this is the recommended method for both install and upgrades:

-        1. Get M5 Launcher on your device (one-time M5 Burner flash)
+        1. get M5 Launcher on your device (one-time M5 Burner flash)
-        2. Download firmware.bin from GitHub releases
+        2. download firmware.bin from GitHub releases
-        3. Copy to SD card, any directory
+        3. copy to SD card, any directory
         4. Launcher -> SD -> navigate -> install
-        5. XP preserved.
-Forever.
-Even on first install.
+        5. XP preserved. forever. even on first install.

-    Updates?
-Same exact process.
-No XP loss.
-Ever.
+    updates? same exact process. no XP loss. ever.

 ------[ 5.1.2 - Alternative Methods